Andrea Zittel

-Andrea Zittel (born 1965) is an American artist based in Joshua Tree, CA. Her art and community work encompasses modes of living and design practice in an ongoing investigation that explores the questions "How to live?" and "What gives life meaning?"
+Andrea Zittel (born 1965) is an American artist based in Joshua Tree, California, United States.
+Her art and community work encompasses modes of living and design practice in an ongoing investigation that explores the questions "How to live?" and "What gives life meaning?"

 Zittel's work has been described as an "expansive approach to art and space making, creating social sculptures that traverse boundaries between art, architecture, design and technology."
 Her installations, wearables and sculptures transform the necessities of daily living, such as eating, socializing, sleeping and bathing, "into artful experiments and scenarios for new ways of living.”

 Early life

 Andrea Zittel was born in Escondido, California, in 1965.
 She graduated from San Pasqual High School in 1983.
 Zittel received a Bachelor of Fine Arts in painting and sculpture from San Diego State University in 1988, and an MFA in sculpture from the Rhode Island School of Design in 1990.

 Career

 Work

 In the early 1990s, Zittel began making art in response to her own surroundings and daily routines, creating functional objects relating to shelter, furniture, and clothing "in an ongoing endeavor to better understand human nature and the social construction of needs."
 It was then she began working under the name "A-Z Administrative Services," which evolved into the A-Z Enterprise that continues to encompass all aspects of day-to-day living.
 Home furniture, clothing, food all become the sites of investigation in an ongoing endeavor to better understand human nature.
 Zittel reconsiders the significance of given social structures, revealing that what may seem fixed and rational is often arbitrary.
 "What I'm interested in," Zittel said, "is that each person examines his own goals, talents and options, and then based on these begins to invent new models or roles to fulfill his or her needs."